4d/docs/website/translated_docs/es/Desktop/building.md

 If the server and/or client part of your double-clickable application is used as a Web server, the files and folders required by the server must be installed in specific locations.
 Estos elementos son los siguientes:

-- *cert.pem* and *key.pem* files (optional): These files are used for TLS connections and by data encryption commands,
+- archivos *cert.pem* y *key.pem* (opcional): etos archivos se utilizan para las conexiones TLS y por los comandos de encriptación de datos,
-- Default Web root folder (WebFolder).
+- Carpeta raíz web por defecto (WebFolder).

 Los elementos deben ser instalados:
 *   **en Windows**